This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The options I have laid out can provide the most effective results for controlling allium leaf miners.
 You want to do everything possible to avoid getting them on your plants.
 Keep them out of your garden if possible.

 Like with most things, it requires some effort.
 I believe that to control this pest more effectively, a combination of these options will provide the best possible outcome.
-This will enable you to control the situation best.
+This will enable you to handle the situation best.

-Remember, it’s best to ensure you don’t need to use pest control in the first place, so try to build the soil quality enough to reduce the amount of work you might have to do when an allium leaf miner starts showing up on your plants.
+Remember, it’s best to ensure you don’t need to use pest control in the first place, so try to build the soil quality enough to reduce the work you might have to do when an allium leaf miner starts showing up on your plants.

 You can do this in the right-hand sidebar, and it’s FREE to subscribe.
 Happy gardening